otakustay/react-diff-view/README.md

 - `diff-code-omit`: Code with no content.
 - `diff-code-selected`: Code of a selected change.
 - `diff-code-edit`: Edits on a line of code.
+- `diff-code-mark`: Marked word on a line of code.
 - `diff-widget`: The `<tr>` element to render widget.
 - `diff-widget-content`: The `<td>` element to render widget content.

 You can pass the `className` prop to a `Diff` component to add a custom class to the `<table>` element.

-The `Diff` component also accepts a `customClassNames` prop which contains custom css classes for a different part, it can be an object with multiple keys: `hunk`, `hunkHeader`, `gutterHeader`, `codeHeader`, `line`, `gutter`, `code`.
-Each value can be a string, and the value will be appended to corresponding part's `className` prop.
+The `Hunk` component receives class name props as:

+- `className`: The class name of hunk's root `<tbody>` element.
+- `lineClassName`: The class name of each change's `<tr>` element.
+- `gutterClassName`: The class name of the gutter `<td>` element in each row.
+- `codeClassName`: The class name of the code `<td>` element in each row.

+Similarly `Decoration` component also receives some props to customize class names:

+- `className`: The class name of decoration's root `<tr>` element.
+- `gutterClassName`: The class name of the gutter `<td>` element.
+- `contentClassName`: The class name of the content `<td>` element.

 ### Customize events

+The `Hunk` component receives `gutterEvents` and `codeEvents` props to customize events on either gutter or code `<td>` element.

-You can pass a `customEvents` object to a `Diff` component to add events to different parts.
-The accepted keys are `gutterHeader`, `codeHeader`, `gutter` and `code`.
-Each value is an object containing DOM events key/value pair.
+Both of the above prop is an object containing DOM events key/value pair.

-One of the common cases for `customEvents` is to add code selecting functionality.
-This can be archived simply by passing an `onClick` event to gutter and manipulating the `selectedChanges` prop:
+One of the common cases is to add code selecting functionality.
+This can be archived simply by passing an `onClick` event to gutter and coe and manipulating the `selectedChanges` prop:

 ```javascript
 import {PureComponent} from 'react';